Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Benchmark Principles

-\item \textbf{The Oracle Gap Re-emerges and Widens at the Micro-Level:} Contradicting the near-zero OPG found earlier, our micro-level analysis reveals a different reality.
-As shown in Figure~\ref{fig:final_comparison}(a), the mean performance gap to the specialist model ($M_{L_j}$)—which serves as the oracle for its specific difficulty level—is not zero.
-Instead, this difficulty-stratified oracle gap reappears and progressively widens as tasks become more complex.
-This demonstrates that the oracle gap is not truly gone, but merely hidden by aggregation. \end{itemize}
+\item \textbf{Oracle Gap Re-emerges at the Micro-Level:} Contrary to the global near-zero OPG, micro-level analysis reveals a persistent gap.
+As shown in Figure~\ref{fig:final_comparison}(a), the gap against the specialist oracle ($M_{L_j}$) is non-zero; instead, it reappears and widens as task complexity increases.
+This shows that the Oracle Gap is not absent, but merely hidden by aggregation. \end{itemize}

-\begin{takeawaybox} \textbf{Principle~\ding{202}.} A benchmark's evaluation protocol must be balanced and stratified by difficulty to prevent strong performance on easy problems from masking failures on complex tasks.
-Instead of relying on a single aggregate score, benchmarks should report performance across different difficulty levels separately.
-This provides a more faithful and granular assessment of a model's true reasoning capabilities and exposes weaknesses in generalization. \end{takeawaybox}
+\begin{takeawaybox} \textbf{Principle~\ding{202}.} Our findings suggest that benchmarks should be explicitly stratified by difficulty.
+Standard aggregate metrics are insufficient, as they allow high success rates on trivial tasks to mask significant failures on complex ones.
+Instead of relying on a single average score, reporting performance across distinct difficulty levels enables a more granular assessment.
+This approach is essential for exposing hidden generalization weaknesses and ensuring that reported improvements reflect robust reasoning rather than superficial fitting to easy data. \end{takeawaybox}